h2non/fw/README.md

 ## About

-**fw** is a tiny library inspired by `async.js` which simplifies asynchronous control-flow management in JavaScript environment
+**fw** is a tiny library (<200 SLOC) which helps with asynchronous control-flow management in JavaScript environment

-It was designed to be easy-to-use and minimal, in order to embed it as a part of other libraries or frameworks
+It was designed to be easy-to-use and small, in order to embed it as a part of other libraries or frameworks

 It runs in node and browsers and it's full dependency-free

-fw exploit the functional-style programming based on high-order functions and common patterns.
+fw exploit functional-style programming based on high-order functions and other common patterns.
-You can use it in conjunction with [hu][hu] for a better approach
+You can use it in conjunction with [hu][hu], for a better approach

 ## Installation